Pitt game in 2017 to be played Sept. 9 in Beaver Stadium

 A two-time All-Pennsylvania State Athletic Conference (PSAC) quarterback at East Stroudsburg University, Franklin has demonstrated the ability to recruit, teach and motivate talented student-athletes throughout his coaching tenure.
 He was named Vanderbilt's head coach on December 17, 2010 after three years as the assistant head coach/offensive coordinator/quarterbacks coach at Maryland, his second stint with the Terps.
 Franklin was the offensive coordinator and quarterbacks coach at Kansas State in 2006-07 and the wide receivers coach of the NFL's Green Bay Packers (2005) prior to arriving in Nashville.

-The engaging Franklin spent this past Monday in Pasadena, appearing on multiple ESPN platforms throughout the day during the network's coverage of the BCS National Championship Game.
+Just days before he was named the Nittany Lions' head coach, the engaging Franklin spent the day in Pasadena, Calif., appearing on multiple ESPN platforms throughout the day during the network's coverage of the BCS National Championship Game in the Rose Bowl.

-Entering his 20th year in coaching, Franklin directed Vanderbilt to consecutive Top 25 finishes for the first time in the 124-year history of the program.
-The Commodores finished this past season No. 24 in the Associated Press poll and No. 23 in the USA Today Coaches survey.
+In his 20th year in coaching, Franklin directed Vanderbilt to consecutive Top 25 finishes for the first time in the 124-year history of the program.
+The Commodores finished the 2013 season No. 24 in the Associated Press poll and No. 23 in the USA Today Coaches survey.
 The 2012 Vanderbilt squad finished No. 23 and 20, respectively, marking its first AP final ranking since 1948.
 Franklin's 24 wins tied Dan McGugin for the most by a Vanderbilt coach in his first three seasons.

 Franklin led Vanderbilt to a bowl game in each of his three seasons in Nashville, with the last two years resulting in wins over North Carolina State (Music City Bowl) and Houston (BBVA Compass Bowl).
 The Commodores had played in four bowl games all-time in the 121 seasons prior to his arrival, none in consecutive years.

 Vanderbilt has posted four nine-win seasons in program history, with Franklin's last two teams comprising half of the total.
-Over the past 20 games, the Commodores' 16-4 record is second-best in the SEC to Alabama's 17-3 mark.
+Over the last 20 games during the 2012-13 seasons, the Commodores' 16-4 record was second-best in the SEC to Alabama's 17-3 mark.

 The Commodores had a breakthrough campaign in 2012 under Franklin, finishing on a seven-game winning streak (longest since 1948) to post a 9-4 mark, VU's most wins in 97 years.
 A victory at Missouri sparked an 8-1 finish, which included three consecutive SEC road wins for the first time in program history.
 The Commodores were 5-3 in SEC play, winning five SEC games for the first time since 1935, and posted two shutouts for the first time since 1968.
 Vanderbilt defeated NC State, 38-24, in the Liberty Bowl and Franklin was among five finalists for the Bear Bryant National Coach of the Year.
 Stacy became the first player in Vanderbilt history to rush for 1,000 yards in consecutive seasons, gaining 1,141 yards to finish with a school record 3,143 yards and 30 rushing touchdowns.
 Stacy started 12 games and ran for 973 yards and seven touchdowns as a rookie with the St. Louis Rams in 2013.
 Wide receiver Jordan Matthews broke the VU season receiving record with 1,363 yards on 94 catches.